-This basic speech and communications class is designed to do the following: improve the student's ability to express his/her ideas through speaking, improve listening ability, gain skills in organization and outlining, and improve library and In addition to presenting several types of public speeches, students will also practice other research skills. communication skills including: interviewing, electronic communication, group discussion, and communication analysis.
+This basic speech and communications class is designed to do the following: improve the student's ability to express his/her ideas through speaking, improve listening ability, gain skills in organization and outlining, and improve library and

+1 credit Open to: 9th only research skills.
+In addition to presenting several types of public speeches, students will also practice other communication skills including: interviewing, electronic communication, group discussion, and communication analysis.